initdude/Ansible-Course/During Course Notes.md

   - copy j2 file
 ```
 ---
-### Note: if yoy need to Restart for confif files:
+### Note: if you need to Restart for confif files:
    + notify: restart[service]
 ### example:
 ```yml